facebook/fresco/docs/02-closeable-references.md

   CloseableReference<Val> myValRef;

   void mmm(CloseableReference<Val> ref) {
-    myValRef = ref.clone();
+    // Some caller called this method.
+Caller owns the original
+    // reference and if we want to have our own copy, we must clone it. myValRef = ref.clone();
   };
   // caller can now safely close its copy as we made our own clone.

   void close() {
+    // We are in charge of closing our copy, of course.
     CloseableReference.closeSafely(myValRef);
   }
 }